Barnum Brown: University of Kansas

+American Museum of Natural History career

+While working in South Dakota with Williston in 1894, Brown met a crew from the American Museum of Natural History (AMNH), led by paleontologist Jacob Wortman.
+In 1896, Wortman needed a replacement for an assistant, and Williston suggested Brown; he left his classes at the University of Kansas before the semester ended to accompany Wortman on an expedition to the Morrison Formation in Wyoming.
+Brown impressed Wortman and the head curator of the AMNH's Vertebrate Paleontology Department, Henry Fairfield Osborn, with the discovery of a nearly complete Coryphodon skeleton near the Greybull River.
+In early 1897, Osborn offered Brown a job as an assistant curator at the AMNH as well as a scholarship for graduate work at Columbia University.

-Sponsored by the American Museum of Natural History (AMNH), Brown traversed the country bargaining and trading for fossils.
+Sponsored by the AMNH, Brown traversed the country bargaining and trading for fossils.
 His field was not limited to dinosaurs.
 He was known to collect or obtain anything of possible scientific value.
 Often, he simply sent money to have fossils shipped to the AMNH, and any new specimen of interest often resulted in a flurry of letters between the discoverer and Brown.
+With respect to nomenclature, Brown often named fossils after people or events that were relevant to his life at the time of discovery.

-After working a handful of years in Wyoming for AMNH in the late 1890s, Brown led an expedition to the Hell Creek Formation of southeastern Montana.
-There, in 1902, he discovered and excavated the first documented remains of Tyrannosaurus rex.
+Brown worked a handful of years in Como Bluff, Wyoming for AMNH in the late 1890s, discovering a prominent Diplodocus specimen and introducing new jacketing and collecting procedures.
+He also led an expedition to the Hell Creek Formation of southeastern Montana, where, in 1902, he discovered and excavated the first documented remains of Tyrannosaurus rex.
+In 1910, Brown was promoted to Associate Curator in the Vertebrate Paleontology Department at the AMNH.